HJEC/r-pi-application/index.md

 **Solution:**
 Without full insight into the component's inner workings, I can only offer assumption-based suggestions to improve resource loading, assuming optimizations aren't already in place:

 1. **Defer loading** by lazy-loading the script only when absolutely necessary.
 This can significantly reduce initial page render time.
-If the script isn’t critical for first render, simply adding the `async` or `defer` attributes to the `<script>` tag can help, as explained in the [Chrome Developer Docs](https://developer.chrome.com/docs/lighthouse/performance/render-blocking-resources/?utm_source=lighthouse&utm_medium=devtools#how_to_eliminate_render-blocking_scripts).
+If the script isn't critical for first render, simply adding the `async` or `defer` attributes to the `<script>` tag can help, as explained in the [Chrome Developer Docs](https://developer.chrome.com/docs/lighthouse/performance/render-blocking-resources/?utm_source=lighthouse&utm_medium=devtools#how_to_eliminate_render-blocking_scripts).

 2. **Code-splitting:** Given the file's large size, splitting it into smaller chunks that load on demand can greatly improve performance.

 3. **Proper caching:** Ensure the file is cached effectively to avoid impacting repeat page loads.
-While inspecting the network request, I noticed the file size drops to just 149 bytes on subsequent loads, indicating caching is working well—nice!
+While inspecting the network request, I noticed the file size drops to just 149 bytes on subsequent loads, indicating caching is working well, nice!

 4. **Optimize work on the main thread:**
    Break long tasks into smaller chunks, use Web Workers for background processing, and use optimized code patterns like  async/await, callbacks and promises to avoid blocking the main thread.